tcainne/Next-big-AI-challenge-contest/src/java/README.md

-# Need java translator for DonkeyAI.
+# Need php to java translator for DonkeyAI.